-The Port of Camas-Washougal marks its 75th anniversary in 2010 since its creation in 1935 by a vote of the people.
-It serves its constituency to strengthen and diversify the existing economic base of the port district here in Clark County, Washington.
+The Port of Camas-Washougal was founded in 1935 by a vote of the people.
+Its mission is to strengthen and diversify the existing economic base of the port district here in Clark County, Washington.

-The Industrial Park, created in 1966 when the U.S. Army Corps of Engineers created a 5.5-mile levee along the Columbia River, is home to an an average of 48 businesses with approximately 1000 employees, and an annual payroll exceeding $30 million.
+The 310-acre Industrial Park was established in 1966 when the U.S. Army Corps of Engineers created a 5.5-mile levee along the Columbia River.
+The Industrial Park is home to an an average of 48 businesses with an annual payroll of $8.9 million.
 Steigerwald Commerce Center, the 120+ acres east of the Industrial Park, is the site of future development.

 The idea of a pleasure-boat Marina was first developed in the early 1950’s.
 Initial estimates of how many boaters would moor at the Marina ranged from 50 to 200.
-The Marina area now offers moorage for 350+ boats, self-service fuel dock, 4-lane launch ramp, parking for boat trailers and tow vehicles and overnight camping for self-contained RVs, two restaurants, a yacht club, and a boat repair/storage facility nearby.
+The Marina area now offers moorage for 350+ boats, self-service fuel dock, 4-lane launch ramp, parking for boat trailers and tow vehicles, overnight camping for self-contained RVs, a floating restaurant, a yacht club, and a nearby boat repair/storage facility.
 The port’s annual Riverside Concert Series is held in Marina Park and the adjacent Parker’s Landing Historical Park showcases the area’s history.

 In November 2012, the Port acquired 13.25 acres of adjacent Waterfront Property (a portion of the former Hambleton Lumber Mill site), which connects to the 14-acre parcel of Port-owned property to the east.
 These 27.25 acres are included in the Port’s Strategic Plan for future development.